aowis-org/AOWIS-SERVER-Standalone/README.md

 - `compile_linux.sh`

 ### WebAssembly
 While the [AOWIS-SERVER-GUI](https://github.com/aowis-org/AOWIS-SERVER-GUI) can be built for WebAssembly, this standalone version cannot, because most of the server components baked in have dependencies and requirements that do not work with WebAssembly.
-If you want to use the GUI in the browser, you have to you have to use the full server infrastructure.
+If you want to use the GUI in the browser, you have to use the full server infrastructure.